bryanprtm/cyber2/replit.md

 ### Frontend Architecture

-CyberPulse uses a modern React-based frontend with the following key components:
+Security Operation Center uses a modern React-based frontend with the following key components:

 - **React**: Core library for building the UI
 - **Wouter**: Lightweight router for page navigation